jiangsy/worklist_intersection_union/README.md

 * **Test all the examples**: To test all the examples presented in the paper (including cases expected to be rejected), please run `stack test`.

   Expected Output: The output will show the type-checking results of all the examples.
-Variant 1 refers to System I and variant 2 refers to System III. `[✔]` at the end of each line means the result is consistent with the result reported in the appendix of the paper (`appendix.pdf`).
+Variant 1 refers to System I and variant 2 refers to System III (because it's less interesting to just have record without intersection/union inference, we do not output results of system II). `[✔]` at the end of each line means the result is consistent with the result reported in the appendix of the paper (`appendix.pdf`).

   ``` bash
   Variant 1 examples